The American Red Cross prevents and alleviates human suffering

 Help children and families find their way to fulfilling and constructive lives.

-Van Vleck's Group Home, Crisis Shelter, Juvenile Court Programs; Hirschfield Center for Childrens' Family Advocate Program, Jackson Hole Leadership Program, Kid's Club, and Red Top Meadows Residential Treatment Center
+Van Vleck's Group Home and Crisis Shelter, Juvenile Diversion Program, Hirschfield Center for Childrens' Family Advocate Program, Jackson Hole Leadership Program, and Red Top Meadows Residential Treatment Center.

 To offer free, confidential, compassionate counseling and education to women, men and families with pregnancy needs.